zulip/docker-zulip/UPGRADING.md

    `zulip/zulip-postgresql:latest` image for the `database` container (this is the default in `zulip/docker-zulip`).

-7. Replace the old Postgres data directory with upgraded data directory:
+7. Replace the old PostgreSQL data directory with upgraded data directory:

    ```shell
    mv /opt/docker/zulip/postgresql/data /opt/docker/zulip/postgresql/old